Thelymitra purpurata

-Thelymitra purpurata, commonly called the wallum sun orchid, is a species of orchid that is endemic to eastern Australia.
+Thelymitra purpurata, commonly called wallum sun orchid, is a species of orchid that is endemic to eastern Australia.
 It has up to ten purplish flowers with long, finger-like glands on the top of the column and flowers earlier in the season than most other thelymitras.

 Description

 Thelymitra purpurata is a tuberous, perennial herb with a single ribbed, linear to lance-shaped leaf 100-250 mm long and 2-4 mm wide.
 Between two and ten bluish purple flowers without spots, 20-25 mm wide are borne on a flowering stem 150-350 mm tall.
 The sepals and petals are 12-17 mm long and 5-8 mm wide.
 The column is bluish to pinkish, 4.5-5.5 mm long and 2.5-3 mm wide.
 The lobe on the top of the anther is short, yellow with a dark blue band and with many finger-like calli.
 The side lobes have dense, mop-like tufts of white hairs.
 The flowers are insect-pollinated, open on sunny days and often have the petals and sepals turned backwards.
 Flowering occurs from July to September.